robert80203/GSVNet/README.md

 ## Performance and Benchmarks

-The experimental results were conducted on Nvidia GTX 1080Ti.
-Avg. mIoU: the average mIoU over the keyframe and non-keyframes.
-Min. mIoU:the minimum mIoU among frames.
-(It should be the last non-keyframe)
+The experimental results were conducted on Nvidia GTX 1080Ti. \n Avg. mIoU: the average mIoU over the keyframe and non-keyframes. \n Min. mIoU:the minimum mIoU among frames.
+(It should be the last non-keyframe) \n

 ### Cityscapes